ASTRA-Safety/IMCA/README.md

 ## ⚠️ Disclaimer

-**This is a theoretical framework requiring extensive experimental validation.** All success probabilities and risk reduction estimates are preliminary.
+**This is a theoretical framework requiring extensive experimental validation.** All success probabilities and risk reduction estimates are preliminary theoretical bounds derived from expert elicitation, not empirical data.
+The >99% baseline failure rate claim in the paper represents a theoretical worst-case scenario and may not reflect current empirical reality.
 IMCA+ addresses fundamental alignment challenges but has not been implemented or tested at scale.
+Actual outcomes depend critically on validating untested assumptions about consciousness emergence, hardware-embedded morality, and multi-substrate integration.
 Timeline and cost estimates are subject to revision based on experimental results.

 ---